aravk2005/ARMsimulator/README.md

-# ARMsimulator 🧠
+# ARM and THUMB Instruction Simulator!

 A simple ARMv7 CPU simulator written in Python.
-It parses and executes a subset of ARM assembly instructions, showing CPU state step-by-step.
+It parses and executes a subset of both ARM assembly instructions and THUMB instructions, showing CPU state step-by-step.

 ## Features